jibeproject/Melbourne-Mode-Choice/JIBE_Melbourne_Mode_Choice.md

 We have now imputed values for the NA places and purposes.

 ### Assign trip purpose for MITO

-*RRT identification, as per considerations listed above, is not yet implemented*

 ``` r
 trips <- trips %>%   rename(origin=origpurp1, destination=destpurp1)